-Critical Theories of Photography Staff Contact: Graham Forsyth S1 or S2 HPW2 C8
+Critical Theories of Photography

+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 This subject will examine the major ways in which the photographic image and the social practices of photography have been theorised.
 Semiotic and post-structural approaches to reading photographs will be given particular attention.
 Other areas to be covered include aesthetic theories of photography, theories about the 'nature' of photography, context and meaning, photography and truth, documentary realism and critiques of realism.